 You may find you feel less anxious after reducing your GMO intake.

 Feed Your Calm: What Helps and Hurts Anxiety

-I spent 4 years researching an writing Feed Your Calm.
-I have found that integrating nutrition into conversations with my clients has lead to increased both the speed and depth of their anxiety relief.
+I spent 4 years researching and writing Feed Your Calm.
+I have found that integrating nutrition into conversations with my anxious clients has lead to increases in both the speed and depth of their anxiety relief.

 - Ann Silvers